Kevin Gausman: 2016 season

-Gausman started the 2016 season on the DL, but returned ready to prove he was at his best.
-He made his season debut on April 25 against the Rays, earning a tough loss after going five innings and giving up only one run on three hits.
-He earned a no decision in his next start as the Orioles lost 8–7 against the White Sox.
+Gausman started the 2016 season on the disabled list.
+He made his season debut on April 25 against the Rays, earning a tough loss after going five innings and giving up one run on three hits.
+He earned a no decision in his next start, as the Orioles lost 8–7 against the White Sox.
 Gausman went six innings, allowing three runs (two earned).
-His next start was the best of his career, as he pitched eight shutout innings, allowing only three hits, no walks, and striking out four batters.
-He earned a tough no decision, as the Orioles would eventually win the game 1–0 in the tenth inning.
+His next start was the best of his career, as he pitched eight shutout innings, allowing only three hits along with no walks and four strikeouts.
+He earned a no decision, though, as the Orioles eventually won the game 1–0 in the tenth inning.

-Gausman pitched to a 4.15 ERA in 15 pre-All Star Break starts.
-He had a tough 1–6 record, as his run support was very low.
+Gausman pitched to a 4.15 ERA and 1–6 record in 15 pre-All Star Break starts.

-On August 28, Gausman pitched 7 scoreless innings against the Yankees, raising his scoreless innings streak to 132/3 innings.
+On August 28, Gausman pitched seven scoreless innings against the Yankees, raising his scoreless innings streak to 132/3 innings.
 In his next start against the Yankees, Gausman pitched six shutout innings, raising his scoreless innings streak to 192/3 innings.
-He fanned eight batters and won his career-high fourth straight start.
+He struck out eight batters and won his career-high fourth straight start.
 Gausman also tied his career high with his seventh win of the year, while lowering his ERA to 3.58.
-He extended the scoreless innings streak to 211/3 against the Tigers, before allowing a run in the second inning of a 4–3 loss.
-Following this start, he threw eight scoreless innings in a 1–0 victory over the Red Sox.
-He improved to 8–10 on the year and lowered his ERA to 3.43.
+He extended the scoreless innings streak to 211/3 against the Tigers before allowing a run in the second inning of a 4–3 loss.
+Following this start, he threw eight scoreless innings in a 1–0 victory over the Red Sox, improving to 8–10 on the year and lowering his ERA to 3.43.

 Gausman finished the year 11–12, despite pitching to a 3.61 ERA, due to low run support.
 He pitched a career-high in innings, and struck out a career-high 174 batters.
 His 8.716 K/9 and his 3.706 K/BB were both 10th in the AL.